 You will also have to be flexible on your timing because sap collection depends entirely on spring temperature swings (low to high to low, over and over again).
 It may take a couple of weeks to go through the entire process.
 You might get a bucket full of sap one day but nothing more for days until temperatures swing again.
 And all this time you need to keep what you have collected chilled.

 These instructions are intended to provide a basic overview.
-Please research safe selection of trees and proper food handling practices before starting.
+Please research safe selection of trees (age and size) and proper food handling practices before starting.

 Types of Trees to Tap